-Dr. Paterson attended and graduated from Chatham Collegiate Institute before attending Trinity College in conjunction with The University of Toronto Faculty of Medicine.
-He graduated M.B. in 1914.
-Dr. Paterson practiced medicine in Chatham a short time, before joining World War I and serving with British Forces in May of 1915.
-He sailed to England aboard the Cameronia steamship.
+Dr. Paterson sailed from Montreal bound for Plymouth, England aboard the Cameronia steamship on the 11th of May, 1915.
+Dr. Paterson initially served with the Royal Army Medical Corp.
 The Chatham Daily Planet newspaper wrote in the September 12th, 1916 edition, that Dr. Paterson had been wounded in action in France, and he was recovering in a hospital in England.
 King George V, awarded Dr. Paterson the Military Cross for bravery.
 The Canadian Club and citizens of Chatham, Ontario honored Dr. Paterson at a banquet on the 2nd of November, 1916.
 Dr. Paterson went into “No Man’s Land” and brought back wounded soldiers.
 He returned to active duty in November of 1916.

-Records indicate that Dr. Paterson suffered Post Traumatic Stress symptoms.
+Records indicate that Dr. Paterson suffered post traumatic stress symptoms.
 He was killed in a train accident on the 15th of September, 1917 in Orpington, England.
 He was buried at the Brockwood Military Cemetery, in Brockwood, Surrey, England.

-His father died in 1927 and he was buried at the Chatham Mausoleum.
+Dr. Paterson’s father died in 1927 and he was buried at the Chatham Mausoleum.